 Whoa, another blast from the past.
 I originally wrote this post in 2013.
 What advice would you give your 23-year-old self?
 At that age, you’re just starting out.
 You’re full of potential and haven’t been worn down by life yet (hopefully).
 However, this is a very personal question.
 Everyone has different life experiences and shortcomings.
 This is not a generalized topic like the series I wrote about retirement advice for young folks.
 My advice to myself probably will be a lot different than yours.
 Well, let’s see what I have to say and maybe you can think about what you’d tell yourself.
 What could you have done better?

-Let’s see where I was when at 23… I got a Master degree in Electrical and Computer engineering and was already working at Intel.
-Future Mrs. RB40 was struggling in the Peace Corps back then so I only had to worry about myself.
-Financially, I was doing well and did not have any debt.
-On the other hand, the only asset I had was a beat up ancient Toyota Cressida.
+Let’s see where I was when at 23… I just got a Master’s Degree in Electrical and Computer engineering and I was already working at Intel.
+The future Mrs. RB40 was struggling in the Peace Corps back then so I only had to worry about myself.
+Ah, the good old bachelor days.
+Financially, I was doing okay and did not have any debt.
+On the other hand, the only “asset” I had was a beat-up ancient Toyota Cressida.
 I was saving more than 15% of my salary and was just starting to invest in the stock market.
-I think I did pretty well overall, but if I had a time machine, here is some advice for young RB40.
+That really was the beginning of the journey for me.
+I did pretty well overall, but if I had a time machine, here is some advice for young RB40.

 Go It Alone

 When I first started working at Intel, it was challenging and a lot of fun.
 I learned so many new things and met a bunch of really smart people.
 The income was nice too.
 I never had much income so I loved having some money.
 I spent a lot, but I saved a good amount too.
 Frugality was already built into my character because my family never had much when I was young.